sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-get-your-first-mixing-client.md

 tags = ["mixing", "clients", "freelancing", "audio-engineering"]
 +++

-# How to Get Your First Mixing Client

 One of the biggest challenges for new mix engineers is getting that first paying client.